fstark/macflim/README.md

 ### --error-bleed **percent** (from 0 to 1)

 The error propagation of the ``error`` diffusion algorithm can be toned down by the bleed, which specifies how much of the error should be propagated to neighbouting pixels.
 Lower values of bleed make changes more local, but impacts image quality.
-Bleed is 0.98 for the plus, 0.99 for the se, and 1 (full bleed, the original MacFlim look)
+Bleed is 0.98 for the plus, 0.99 for the se and se/30.
+You can use 1 for full bleed, the original MacFlim look (see ``--error-bidi`` too)

 ### --error-bidi **boolean**

-If --error-bidi is true, than all the ``error`` dithering algoritms will diffuse the error in alternate direction for each scanline, greatly reducing the impression of having "crawling pixels from the bottom right". ``--error-bidi`` is true by default, but is kept to be able to recover the original MacFlim 1.0 look.
+If ``--error-bidi`` is true, than all the ``error`` dithering algoritms will diffuse the error in alternate direction for each scanline, greatly reducing the impression of having "crawling pixels from the bottom right". ``--error-bidi`` is true by default, but is kept to be able to recover the original pixel crawling MacFlim 1.0 look.

 ### --filters **giberrish**

-After converting the input image to 512x342 grayscale, Mac Flim applies a series of filters, before dithering the image to pure black and white.
+After converting the input image to 512x342 grayscale, the encoder applies a series of filters, before dithering the image to pure black and white.

 Each filter is a single letter, with an optional numeric parameter.
 A filter can be specified twice, in which case it will be applied twice.
 There are no spaces.
-As an example, ``--filters g1.8b5scz`` means gamma 1.8, blur 5x5, sharpen, add corners to the frame and reduce it slightly.
+As an example, ``--filters g1.8b5scz`` means gamma 1.8, blur 5x5, sharpen, add corners to the frame and reduce it slightly (ie: adding a black border aroun).

 Specifying a ``--filters`` argument completely replaces the default filters from the current profile, so run ``flimmaker`` without arguments to know what the defaults are, or look at the first lines of the log of ``flimmaker``.

 Filter list:

 * Blur 'b' (size) : blurs the image by averaging the neighbour pixels.
-The argument is the size of the filter, a 3x3 grid (default) or a 5x5 grid.
+The argument is the size of the filter, '3' for a 3x3 grid (default) or '5' for a 5x5 grid.
 No other sizes are supported.
 As the spatial resolution of the image is used to encode the dithering, bluring the image often doesn't lead to a visible loss of quality and generally enables a better encoding by smoothing out details.

 * Sharpen 's' : sharpens the image.
 It is a good idea to sharpen the image after blurring.
 This helps to have more defined zones, which, again, helps the encoding.

 * Gamma 'g' (value) : applies a gamma transformation to the image.
 The higher the gamma, the darker the resulting image.
 Default gamma is 1.6.

 * Round Corners 'c' : the round corners filter removes the corners, and produce a lovely period-accurate, rounded-cornered image.
+Please add it at the end of your filters, so we respect the screen corners!

 * Zoom smaller 'z' (size) : The image is zoomed out so that there are 'size' black pixels on each side (2*'size' pixels in total horizontally).
 As a result, the encoding is slightly more efficient.
 Use several 'z' to get an even smaller image.
 Default 'size' is 32.